 As with most infrastructure in the country, transport in Azerbaijan has undergone much development in recent years.
-Azerbaijan’s transport network consists of trains, buses, taxis and a metro system in Baku.
+Azerbaijan boasts a clean and modern transport network consisting of trains, buses, taxis and a metro system in Baku, the capital city.

 Public transport in Azerbaijan

-Azerbaijan has an established rail network connecting Baku to other main towns and regional neighbours.
-The railway system is largely in a state of disrepair and is undergoing major reconstruction.
-The Central Railway Station in Baku is the focal point of rail transport in Azerbaijan.
+Azerbaijan has an established rail network connecting Baku to other main towns and regional neighbours, including Kars in Turkey and Tbilisi in Georgia.

 Taxis are widely available in major urban centres.
-They are not normally metered, so it’s best to negotiate the fare before embarking on a journey.
-In Baku, the state-owned Baku Taxi Company has a fleet of taxi cabs that are metered.
+They are not normally metered, so we suggest negotiating the fare before embarking on a journey.
+In Baku, the state-owned Baku Taxi Service has a fleet of taxi cabs that are metered.

 Driving in Azerbaijan

-Traffic accidents are common in Azerbaijan as local drivers have a reputation for disobeying the rules of the road.
-Expats driving in Azerbaijan should exercise defensive driving techniques; it may be worth attending an advanced driving course before arriving in the country to be better prepared for the poor driving conditions.
+Traffic accidents are common in Azerbaijan, as local drivers have a reputation for disobeying the rules of the road.
+Expats driving in Azerbaijan should use defensive driving techniques.
+It may be worth attending an advanced driving course before arriving in the country to be better prepared for the poor driving conditions.

 Air travel in Azerbaijan

-Haydar Aliyev International Airport, located just outside Baku, is the main air hub in Azerbaijan.
+Heydar Aliyev International Airport, located just outside Baku, is the main air hub in Azerbaijan, along with five additional international airports.
 The airport connects Baku to cities throughout Europe, the Middle East and Asia via numerous international carriers, including the country’s national airline, Azerbaijan Airlines.

 ►Moving with children?
 The Education and Schools in Azerbaijan page has useful information on the different schooling options in the country